Nikhil1422003/AWS-Infrastructure/README.md

 ```

-once the steps completed go to repo that cloned previously and move to **aws-code-main**
+once the steps completed go to repo that cloned previously and move to the directory named as **aws-code-main**
 and configure the file i.e **config.py** as per our requirements like database name etc.....

 #### 5. Create S3 Bucket